 I help people hear themselves more clearly by tuning in to the messages from their subconscious.
-How?
-Through hypnotherapy and guided visualization designed to build self-awareness.

 Because when you have awareness, you have choices.